Svetoslavb04/Book-Library-Client/README.md

 2. **Install Dependencies**: Navigate to the project directory and install the necessary dependencies by running `npm install` or `yarn install`.

 3. **Configure Wagmi**: In the `src/contexts` directory, you'll find a `WagmiProvider.tsx` file where you can configure your Ethereum provider and network settings.
+The Infura API key is an example key and it is not valid.

 4. **Develop Locally**: Run `npm run dev` or `yarn dev` to start the development server.
 This will launch your dApp in your default web browser.
 Any changes you make to the code will trigger live updates thanks to Vite's HMR.